Are honors classes extra classes that I take in addition to my regular course load?

 Honors students must maintain a grade-point average (GPA) of 3.3 or higher to remain in the Honors Program.
 If your cumulative GPA falls below 3.3 during a semester, you may remain in the Honors Program for one additional semester on provisional status.
 If your cumulative GPA returns to 3.3, you'll be renewed to full status in the program for the following semester.
-In addition, you must continue to take an honors course each semester.
+In addition, you must continue to work towards earning the minimum number of required honors credits.

 Is the Penn State Shenango Honors Program related to the Schreyer Honors College?

 The programs are related, but they're not the same.
 The Schreyer Honors College is the parent organization of the campus program.
 The honors coordinator is the Schreyer Honors College administrator at Shenango and serves as the honors adviser to Schreyer Scholars on campus.
 The honors coordinator also approves Shenango campus courses and programs related to the Schreyer Honors College.
 However, the two are separate programs.

 If you're interested in becoming a Schreyer Scholar, please consult with Honors Program coordinators regarding all aspects of the admission procedure for the Schreyer Honors College.

 May I join the Honors Program at any time?
 If I'm accepted into the program, may I leave if I choose?